mixxxdj/manual/source/chapters/library.rst

 * Type your search term(s).
 Mixxx filters the tracks as you type and shows only those matching the search term(s).
 Search terms can include an artist's name, a song title, BPM, etc.
-* To clear the search string hit :kbd:`ESC` or click the clear button right next to the input field.
+* To clear the search string click the clear button right next to the input field.
 * Hit :kbd:`TAB` to cycle between the search and the list of results in the library.
 Use the :kbd:`↑` and :kbd:`↓` keys to scroll in the list of results.